MaxAFriedrich/ansible-roles/install-brave/README.md

 # install-brave

-This role installs Brave Browser on Debian-based systems.
+Installs Brave Browser from the official APT repository.

+Usage

+- hosts: all
+  roles:
+    - install-brave